-Also on Sage Software blog: Workplace Harassment: Still a Grim Reality!
+Also read: Workplace Harassment: Still a Grim Reality!

 3. Productivity goes for a toss

 One of the worst parts of nepotism is that it affects workplace productivity severely.
 Most oft, employees promoted or rewarded merely because of their kinships with the management heads are likely to be less qualified for the roles they are deemed fit.
-This can lead to degradation of leadership abilities at senior level and demoralisation of deserving employees.
+This can lead to the degradation of leadership abilities at the senior level and the demoralization of deserving employees.

 Counteracting the Discrimination

-Many organisations ensure to have anti-nepotism policies in place.
+Many organizations ensure to have anti-nepotism policies in place.
 Some policies forbid recruiting any relative of an employee, whereas some prohibit any kind of indirect or direct reporting between two related employees.
-It is sensible to have such policies in to disarm workplace nepotism.
+It is sensible to have such policies to disarm workplace nepotism.

-Do not let nepotism hinder your company’s functions and create a demoralising environment for your employees.
-Given the number of problems (often of severe gravity) that it can create, it is always wise to stay away from favouritism of any kind in a workplace.
+Do not let nepotism hinder your company’s functions and create a demoralizing environment for your employees.
+Given the number of problems (often of severe gravity) that it can create, it is always wise to stay away from favoritism of any kind in a workplace.

 For more such articles on human resources management and workplace problems, feel free to check out our blog here.
 You can also give us a shout-out at Twitter and Facebook or write to us at email@example.com